Skip to main content

 Composting

-Yard Waste Compositing
+Yard Waste Composting

-Yard waste comes from the maintenance of the SLU grounds, whether its tree branches, bushes, flowers, or other natural plants around campus.
+Yard waste comes from the maintenance of the SLU grounds, whether it's tree branches, bushes, flowers, or other natural plants around campus.

-Food Compositing
+Food Composting

 Watch for compost totes on campus behind buildings.
 These containers are generally used by food service workers only.
 Do not put single-stream recycling items in these containers.
 Contamination over three percent will force the whole container to be rejected.